Graphs and complexes of lattices: A functor theorem

 \begin{thm}[\cite{HaglundPaulin2003}] Let $(W,I)$ be a right-angled Coxeter system and $\{q_i\colon i\in I\}$ a set of integers such that $q_i\geq 2$.
 Then up to isometry there exists a unique building $X$ of type $(W,I)$ such that for each $i\in I$ the $\{i\}$-residue of $X$ has cardinality $q_i$. \end{thm}

 If $(W,I)$ is generated by reflections in an $n$-dimensional right-angled hyperbolic polygon $P$, then $P'$ is the barycentric subdivision of $P$.
 Moreover, the apartments of $X$ are isometric to $\RH^n$.
 In this case we call $X$ a \emph{hyperbolic building}.
-We remark that a right-angled building can be expressed as the universal cover of a polyhedral product, however, we will not use this observation elsewhere.